Like a free guided tour: a Hamburg Greet

 Come as a guest – leave as a friend!

-You want to know what life in Hamburg feels like?
+Would you like to know what life in Hamburg is like?

 We HAMBURG GREETERS love our city with all its nooks and crannies.
 It’s wonderful to infect others with it.

 We would like to give you an insight into our very personal Hamburg life.
-We accompany individual guests and groups up to 6 people and show them our city.
+We accompany individual guests and groups of up to 6 people through the city.
 This happens without payment and without a tip – just as it is natural among friends.
-Therefore, the motto: Come as a guest – go as a friend!
+Hence the motto: Come as a guest – go as a friend!

-You will experience Hamburg for free during individually designed tours and incidentally learn something from our everyday life.
+You will experience customised tours and learn something about our everyday life along the way.

-What we don’t offer you: a complete sightseeing tour to tourist attractions.
-But we can tell you where there are which city tours, round trips, etc.
+What we don’t offer you: a complete sightseeing tour of tourist attractions.

 Where do you want to go for a special kind of guided tour?